 Primary Sources: Original Documents from the Time

 “The New York Conspiracy of 1741.”
 History Now.
 Gilder Lehrman Institute of American History.
-(Companion Canvas page.)
+(Companion Canvas page.
+See above.)

 Secondary Sources: What Historians Have Written